Names

 Vanaturu kael (0)

 Neck of the old market.
 Only thoroughfare in Tallinn designated by kael.
-Known as Markthalsgasse, Marktstraße, Marktgasse, etc., in the 19th C, the first name of which suggests it as a covered part of a market.
+As to whether this was an original designation, I am skeptical, despite a similar use elsewhere (Lemmiku kael on Aegna, see Tulekivi).
+Other examples such as Võrkla from Wærkæla; Nahkjala > Nakæl; Sinikahja > Sinikaela; etc., suggest a possible genitive suffixed by a ‑la ending (see Hiiela and Ruunaoja).
+Known as Markthalsgasse, Marktstraße, Marktgasse, etc., in the 19th C, the first of which suggests it as a covered part of a market (could the hal turn into kael?).

 Vanemuise (Vanemuine)